0xt1m/notes/Splunk/test_prep.md

 ### Creating Reports and Dashboards
 1. Save a search as a report +
 2. Edit reports +
-3. Create reports that dsplay statistics (table) +
+3. Create reports that display statistics (table) +
 4. Create repports that display visualizations (charts) +
 5. Create a dashboard +
 6. Add a report to a dashboard +
 7. Edit a dashboard +

 ### Creating and Using Lookups
-1. Describe lookups -
+1. Describe lookups +
+    - Lookups enrich your data by adding field-value combination from lookup tables.
-2. Examine a lookup file example -
+2. Examine a lookup file example +
-3. Create a lookup file and create a lookup definition -
+3. Create a lookup file and create a lookup definition +
+    - Lookup definition - The part of the lookup configuration that defines the data type and connection parameters used when comparing event fields.
-4. Configure an automatic lookup -
+4. Configure an automatic lookup +
+    - Manual lookups called with the `lookup` command
+    - Automatic lookups are run everytime we run a search.
+"Applied to all searches at a search time."
-5. Use the lookup in searches -
+5. Use the lookup in searches
+    - To use lookup in searches we use `lookup` command

 ### Creating Scheduled Reports and Alerts
 1. Describe scheduled reports +